 Related: Cold Steel SRK Knife Review

 For some reason the Swedish-made Mora Knife is an acceptable non-USA made blade.
 German blades are exceptional as often are English blades.
 And Finnish blades are tops even when they are made in Japan.
 And Japanese blades are truly some of the world’s best.
 But China?
 Let’s just take that one knife at a time.
-The SOG Field Knife retails for a whopping $30 with a street price of under $25.
-That’s about five bucks more than a MORA.
-Or about a hundred and fifty dollars less than what usually deserves my attention.
-At the minimum.
+The SOG Field Knife retails at a very affordable price.

 The SOG Field Knife checks in at a paltry 3.8 ounces or well within an acceptable folding knife for EDC.
 However the blade is plenty thick at 0.13 inches and an overall blade length of four inches.
 That is well within the specs for many different field knives types including those for bushcraft, tactical applications, hunting, and survival needs.